Georgia, Alabama coping with high expectations at top of SEC

 - Kirby SmartAmerican football player and coach

-ATLANTA (AP) It's no easy task to live with expectations at the top of the Southeastern Conference.
+ATLANTA — It’s no easy task to live with expectations at the top of the Southeastern Conference.

 Alabama’s 2021 season has been described as a disappointment even though the Crimson Tide won the SEC title and played in the national championship game.